wheaton5/wheaton5.github.io/projects/tenx.md

 title: 10X Genomics
 ---

-I have been at [10X Genomics](http://www.10xgenomics.com) since October 2014, when we were still stealth.
-My projects have been primarily on the DNA sequencing platform using molecular barcodes attached in emulsion to add long range genetic information to short read nextgen sequencing.
+I worked at [10X Genomics](http://www.10xgenomics.com) between October 2014, when they were still stealth, and May 2017.
+My projects were primarily on the DNA sequencing platform using molecular barcodes attached in emulsion to add long range genetic information to short read nextgen sequencing.

 ### OVERVIEW